magento/devdocs/guides/v1.0/frontend-dev-guide/themes/debug-theme.md

 Now that you have enabled template hints, reload the page that you want to modify, and review the path for the template file or files that template hints show.

-For example, here is how a strorefront category page looks with enabled template hints:
+For example, here is how a storefront category page looks with enabled template hints:
 <p><img src="{{ site.baseurl }}common/images/theme_debug2.png" alt="A storefront page with enabled template hints"></p>

 In this example mini shopping cart page element is defined by the `app/code/Magento/Checkout/view/frontend/templates/cart/minicart.phtml` template: